MushroomRL/mushroom-rl/examples/habitat/README.md

 in a json file.
 This file is usually named `replica-{split}.json`, where `split` is defined in the yaml file under `DATASET.SPLIT`.
 You need to pass the json file to the yaml file under `DATASET.DATA_PATH`.

+Scene details, such as the agent's initial position and orientation, are defined in the replica json file.
+If you want to try new positions, you can sample some from the set of the scene's navigable points, accessible by NavRLEnv._env._sim.sample_navigable_point().